wenzhixin/bootstrap-group-select/README.md

 ## LICENSE

-**NOTE:** Bootstrap Table is licensed under the [The MIT License](https://github.com/wenzhixin/bootstrap-group-select/blob/master/LICENSE).
+**NOTE:** Bootstrap Group Select is licensed under the [The MIT License](https://github.com/wenzhixin/bootstrap-group-select/blob/master/LICENSE).
 Completely free, you can arbitrarily use and modify this plugin.
 If this plugin is useful to you, you can **Star** this repo, your support is my biggest motive force, thanks.

 ## How to get it